University of Southampton

 I do not use a PC and Microsoft Teams in my day-to-day work, will I still need to use Softphone?

-• Do not use PCs and Microsoft Teams on a regular basis
+• Staff do not use PCs and Microsoft Teams e.g. kitchens

 I do not have a phone number, what do I do?